KKhushhalR2405/Spring-boot-notification-service/README.md

 2) Used Firebase Cloud Messaging for sending push notifications
 3) Used Java Mail Sender for sending email notifications
 4) Added asynchronous execution support
+5) Used Factory Providers for injecting specific services based on channelType.

 ## Testing